-As they are developing countries we also want to investigate the effect of tourism.
+As they are developing countries we also wanted to investigate the effect of tourism.
 It can have a very positive impact, for example as a new way of generating income in these poorer countries.
 There are also downsides to it, such as commercialisation, commodification of their culture and losing authenticity.
 This fine line between positive and negative effects is a topic of discussion that concerns me everywhere I travel.
 I met and interviewed some of the local tourism organisations to learn more about this and was amazed to

 learn about their already far developed views on sustainable and community based tourism, working to the ideal situation where a community profits from tourism without losing their culture and authenticity whilst protecting their natural resources.
 They help the locals to adapt to the challenges and profit from thepossibilities of globalisation.
 As the countries are becoming more well-known to the world, how tourism can positively or negatively influence the local population and their environment, is an very important issue to take into consideration.

 The luthier of Dasht, Tajikistan.
 He handcrafts traditional instruments (called rubabs)

 Central Asia is a place where life feels real.
 Here, the wind blows hard, the mountains are high, the heat is scorching and the snow is cold.
 Here, history left its mark.
 Here, travel is not comfortable and things never go as you planned them.
 And here life isn’t always easy.
 But here life is genuine.
 It is place where you can make real connections with people, have true interactions, look behind the differences our culture have, and most importantly, drastically increase your tolerance of vodka.
 Yes, that is a prejudice that I couldn’t refute and was absolutely true; Central Asia left a mark on my hart and my liver.